Ddylen/F-FI224-4/README.md

 ###### depthviewer
 Allows you to view the current connect depth stream

+###### bin/watch
+Main file for recording data from the Kinect, stiching it into videos and then calling OpenPose to run on it.
+Must be located in the bin folder to call OpenPose correctly (as in, i couldnt figure out how to get python to call a terminal command in another folder)

 #### Pose Transform Files
 ###### coordinate_transforms
 Provides functions to transform from camera centric coordinates to world coordiantes (i.e. z is up), and from world coordinates to the UR5 arm's coordinate system